vinaytiwari1289/TRIPO-SR/README.md

 ## Usage

-For usage instructions, please refer to our [TripoSR GitHub repository](https://github.com/VAST-AI-Research/TripoSR).
+* For usage instructions, please refer to our [TripoSR GitHub repository](https://github.com/VAST-AI-Research/TripoSR)

+* You can also try it in [our gradio demo](https://huggingface.co/spaces/stabilityai/TripoSR)

 ### Misuse, Malicious Use, and Out-of-Scope Use